legumeinfo/pandagma/README.md

 The pangene workflow is designed to operate primarily on CDS sequences, at the level of a species or genus.
 The family workflow is designed to operate on protein sequences, at the level of an organismal family or order.

-Authors: Steven Cannon, Joel Berendzen, Nathan Weeks, 2020-2023.
+Authors: Steven Cannon, Hyunoh Lee, Nathan Weeks, Joel Berendzen, 2020-2023.

 The pangene workflow (pandagma-pan.sh) is essentially as follows:
 * Add positional information to the gene IDs